What is the purpose of a Data Request?

 Any request participant is able to access the following assistance panels:

-- Consult the “Guidance” panel for standards and frameworks codes to input metric data.
-The Standard Code guidance is linked to each metric with the intention to help contributors, reviewers, and approvers understand the requirements and methodology related to a given metric or data point.
+- Consult the Guidance panel for standards and frameworks codes to input metric data.
+The Standard Codes guidance is linked to each metric to help contributors, reviewers, and approvers understand the requirements and methodologies related to a given metric or data point (metric field).

 Request participants are able to access the following common features if the optional settings are enabled by the Request Manager: